angular/angular/aio/content/guide/schematics-for-libraries.md

 ### Run the schematic

-Now that your library is installed, you can run the schematic using the `ng generate` command.
+Now that your library is installed, run the schematic using the `ng generate` command.

 <code-example language="bash">